jadwigo/bolt-photoalbum/README.md

 Use `{{ AlbumNext(record) }}` and `{{ AlbumPrev(record) }}` in your `photo.twig` template and use `{{ AlbumPhotos(record) }}` in your `album.twig` template.

-Instead of `record` you can also use the current name for the content type in the template.
+Instead of `record` you can also use the current name for the content type (eg. `photo`) in the template.

 AlbumNext(record, true)